 Once you have understood how the Appwrite MCP server is configured in Cursor, you can skip this step by directly adding the MCP server using the following link.

-This will automatically configure the MCP server, and you will only need to update your Appwrite API key, project ID, and endpoint.
+This will automatically configure the MCP server, and you will only need to complete the OAuth sign-in with your Appwrite account.

 Step 3: Test the integration